squareinc/jivesearch/README.md

 <p align="center">
 Jive Search is the open source search engine that does not track you.
 Pages are ranked based on their upvotes.
-Try is at https://www.jivesearch.com
+Search privately, now : https://www.jivesearch.com
 </p>

 <br>